Advancing Embodied Intelligence in Robotic-Assisted Endovascular Procedures: A Systematic Review of AI Solutions: Introduction

 Over time, endovascular robotics has evolved from rudimentary platforms offering remote manipulation and limited motion control to sophisticated systems equipped with multi-modal sensing and intelligent decision support.
 With the advent of Artificial Intelligence (AI) and Machine Learning (ML), next-generation systems now strive for greater autonomy, incorporating automated path planning and real-time obstacle avoidance into their repertoires.
 Empirical evidence from preclinical studies underscores the promise of these developments, heralding a future in which endovascular procedures are safer, more efficient, and decreasingly operator-dependent \cite{su2022state}.

-Recent breakthroughs in deep learning and computer vision have further accelerated progress toward integrated perception and control.
-State-of-the-art algorithms enable real-time vascular segmentation \cite{huang2024spironet} and device localization \cite{du2024guidewire}, facilitating on-the-fly adjustments to operative strategies.
-Meanwhile, the application of reinforcement learning is helping to refine navigation and decision-making policies, allowing robotic agents to adapt autonomously to patient-specific vascular geometries and pathological conditions.
-Hybrid solutions combining data-driven autonomy with traditional control frameworks now benefit from robust engineering principles and the flexibility afforded by advanced computational intelligence.
-As depicted in Figure \ref{fig:Chord_diagram}, a chord diagram illustrates the intricate interplay between perception and control modules in robotic-assisted endovascular procedures.
-The thickness of each chord represents the frequency of co-occurrence of these modules in the literature, quantified through an adjacency matrix derived from relevant studies.
-These frequency values are normalized to ensure visual clarity, with thicker chords indicating higher co-occurrence, highlighting the integrated roles of these modules in enhancing procedural outcomes.
-The perception modules, encompassing vessel segmentation, instrument detection and tracking, and multi-modal registration, process real-time imaging data to provide spatial awareness and anatomical context.
-These feed into the control modules, which include autonomous navigation, enabling precise manipulation of interventional tools.
-Clinical integration serves as a pivotal bridge, facilitating bidirectional communication between perception and control to optimize procedural outcomes.
-The diagram’s directional arrows and varying line thicknesses highlight the strength and flow of these connections, underscoring their collaborative role in advancing endovascular interventions.
+Recent breakthroughs in deep learning and computer vision are accelerating progress toward this integrated perception-control pipeline.
+State-of-the-art algorithms now enable real-time vascular segmentation~\cite{huang2024spironet}~and device localization~\cite{du2024guidewire}, providing the rich sensory input necessary for an EI framework.
+Concurrently, the application of reinforcement learning is refining navigation and decision-making policies, allowing robotic agents to adapt to patient-specific vascular geometries.
+Hybrid solutions that combine data-driven autonomy with traditional control are also emerging, benefiting from both robust engineering principles and the flexibility of computational intelligence.
+The intricate interplay between these perception and control modules is foundational to EI.
+As our literature analysis reveals (Fig.~\ref{fig:Chord_diagram}), there is a strong co-occurrence of these components, highlighting their collaborative and synergistic role in advancing endovascular interventions.

-Despite these advancements, significant challenges persist.
-The inherent variability in patient-specific anatomy and pathology necessitates robust generalization capabilities, while stringent safety and regulatory requirements also have to be met.
-Limitations in the availability of high-quality, annotated medical datasets and the computational demands of real-time processing further constrain algorithmic performance.
-Moreover, the integration of novel robotic technologies into established clinical workflows requires careful consideration of regulatory hurdles as well as clinician acceptance, which is ultimately dependent upon demonstrable improvements in patient outcomes.

-This comprehensive review examines the state of data-driven endovascular robotics through the lens of EI.
-Advances in intelligent perception and data-driven control methodologies are discussed, along with an evaluation of current capabilities, key challenges, and translational potential.
-By critically appraising recent achievements and identifying areas of opportunity, this review provides a conceptual framework that may help guide future innovations.
-Emerging trends and specific areas of research, such as federated learning for secure and distributed data sharing, explainable AI for transparent clinical decision support, and refined paradigms for human-robot collaboration are discussed.
-By offering this analysis, we hope to illuminate the potential of EI-enabled endovascular robotics to reshape the horizons of minimally invasive vascular care.